Omarsalm/simulate_CRC/README.md

 	- the length (in bits) of original message in the line 9 of "experimentation.cpp"
 	- the length (in bits) of noise in the line 10 of "experimentation.cpp"
 	- the number of experimentation in the line 11 of "experimentation.cpp"

+# After Using

+Run

+    ./cleanAux

+to clean unnecessary files.